carj/pyPreservica/docs/entity.rst

         print(content_object.metadata)
         print(content_object.asset.title)

+By default the title of a Content Object will probably be the name of the underlying computer file, but it does not have to be.
+You can explicitly set the title and description of each Content Object within an Asset.
+Preservica also supports adding external identifiers and descriptive metadata documents to Content Objects.

 Each Content Object will contain a least one Generation, migrated content may have multiple Generations.

 .. code-block:: python